EJFleet/pp4-my-cookbook-blog/README.md

   * My mentor Brian Macharia for his help and clear explanations of what needed to be done
   * Lewis Dillon for facilitating our weekly standups and being a font of information and encouragement
   * My friends and family for testing the project on their devices and offering words of encouragement
+  * God for getting me through the tough bits
   * My dog Po for making me take breaks from my desk